Google Fiber Internet in Texas at a Glance

 Does Google Fiber have data caps or contracts in Texas?

 No. Google Fiber does not impose data caps or require annual contracts on any of its plans in Texas.
-You can use as much data as you need each month without overage fees, and you are free to cancel at any time without early termination penalties.
+You can use as much data as you need each month without overage fees.
+You are free to cancel at any time without early termination penalties.
 This sets Google Fiber apart from many competitors in Austin, San Antonio, Houston, and Dallas-Fort Worth that enforce data limits or lock-in periods.

 How does Google Fiber compare to AT&T Fiber in Texas?